mariuszkuswik/KCNA/README.md

 ### Control plane nodes typically host the following services...
 - **API Server - kube-apiserver** - This is the centerpiece of Kubernetes.
 All other components interact with the api-server and this is where users would access the cluster.
 - **etcd** - A Key/Value database which holds the state of the cluster. [etcd](https://etcd.io/) is a standalone project and not an official part of Kubernetes.
-- **Seceduler - kube-scheduler** - determines where to start a pod on worker node, the kube-scheduler chooses a worker node that could fit, based on different properties like CPU and memory.
+- **Secheduler - kube-scheduler** - determines where to start a pod on worker node, the kube-scheduler chooses a worker node that could fit, based on different properties like CPU and memory.
 - **Controller Manager - kube-controller-manager** - detect state changes (if pod crashes, restart it).
 Contains different non-terminating control loops that manage the state of the cluster.
 For example, one of these control loops can make sure that a desired number of your application is available all the time.
 - **Cloud controller manager - cloud-controller-manager (optional)** - Integrates with the cloud provider, can be used to interact with the API of cloud providers, to create external resources like load balancers, storage or security groups.